-Leadership development permeates SOBE course content and is integrated throughout the fabric of the student experience.
+Leadership development permeates course content throughout the College of Business and is integrated throughout the fabric of the student experience.

-SOBE’s mission reflects our commitment to character building, an integral dimension of our leadership development program.
+The mission of the College of Business (COB) reflects our commitment to character building, an integral dimension of our leadership development program.
 We believe that students grow into leadership and have created curricular and co-curricular opportunities designed to foster personal growth in a way that nurture’s each student’s “inner leader.”
-While at Lynchburg College, students participate in formal and informal activities that cultivate leadership attributes and skills.
+While at Lynchburg, students participate in formal and informal activities that cultivate leadership attributes and skills.

 Learning by Experience

-The cornerstone of the SOBE experience is active learning.
+The cornerstone of the COB experience is active learning.

 Through internships, client projects, structured and unstructured group work, and other forms of experiential learning, students develop confidence in themselves and grow in their abilities to handle increasingly complex leadership situations.